Gericom/GBARunner2/readme.md

-Put a gba bios as bios.bin in arm9/data/

 The rom should be called runner.gba and be on the root of your sd card.
-Make sure it's sram patched if needed.
+Also put a gba bios in the root of your sd card: bios.bin.
+Make sure the rom is sram patched if needed.